Ryuko Hira

-Ryuko Hira (比良 竜虎) (born 30 May 1948), formerly known as Kamlesh Punjabi, is an Indian-born investor, philanthropist, and businessman based in Japan.
-He serves as the president of HMI Hotel Group and the Ora Group of companies.
+Ryuko Hira (born 30 May 1948) is an Indian-born businessman and philanthropist based in Japan.
+He serves as the president of the HMI Hotel Group and the Ora Group of companies.

-According to a 2018 report in The Japan Times, Ryuko Hira was identified as the largest individual Indian investor in Japan at that time, with investments estimated at approximately US$2.5 billion and a net worth exceeding US$10 billion.
-In 2022, Hira was awarded the Padma Shri, India’s fourth-highest civilian honour, in recognition of his contributions to trade and industry.
-Indian and Japanese media have reported Ryuko's involvement in initiatives, focused on economic relations between Japan and India.
+According to a 2018 report in the Japan Times, he was described as one of the largest individual Indian investor in Japan at that time, with investments estimated at $2.5 billion, and a net worth exceeding $10 billion.
+In 2022, he was awarded the Padma Shri, India’s fourth-highest civilian honour, for his work in trade and industry.
+Indian and Japanese media have reported on his involvement in initiatives focused on economic relations between Japan and India.

 Early life

 Ryuko Hira was born in Jaipur, Rajasthan, India, in the Parijat Bungalow, which today houses Dena Bank.
+He is the son of Seth Khemchand Kundamal Panjabi.
 He completed part of his schooling in Mumbai, attending Hill Grange High School and later Sitaram Prakash High School, where he obtained a Secondary School Certificate from the Maharashtra Board of Education.
-Hira graduated in gemology from the Gemological Institute of America (G.I.A.) and attended a 12-week course at the Cornell University School of Hotel Administration.
+He graduated in gemology from the Gemological Institute of America (GIA) and attended a 12-week course at the Cornell University School of Hotel Administration.
 He later completed a Japanese language course at Sophia University in Tokyo, and then a diploma in character development from the Institute of Sathya Sai Education, Japan.